AALT-Framework/android-accessibility-test-kit/README.md

 | Alternative text | TestMustHaveAlternativeText | All non-textual content must have an alternative text description |
 | Touch target size | TestTouchTargetSize | All interaction elements should have a minimum of 48x48dp |

+Visit the [test description page](docs/AATK.md) for more information.

 ## Contributing

 Contributions to this library are welcome.
 If you find any bugs or issues, please feel free to open an issue or submit a pull request.

 The kit of tests is quickly extensible.
-A list of accessibility issues to be addressed can be found [here](docs/AATK.md).
+A list of accessibility issues to be addressed can be found [here](docs/AcessibilityIssues.md).